 The school requires the forms to be kept current.
 The parent must provide new information to the school regarding changes in information, such as, emergency contacts' names, new employers, new phone numbers, changes in arrival or departure procedures, etc.

-Smoking and the use of tobacco products shall be prohibited in the center and outdoor play area.
+Smoking and the use of tobacco products shall be prohibited in or around the center.